yusinto/ld-scheduler/example/README.md

-# ld-scheduler
+# ld-scheduler-example
-Schedule Launch Darkly flags to turn on or off
+Schedule Launch Darkly flags on or off